 The pressure of an increasingly demanding work culture in the UK is perhaps the biggest and most pressing challenge to the mental health of the general population.
 The cumulative effect of increased working hours is having an important effect on the lifestyle of a huge number of people, which is likely to prove damaging to their mental well-being.
 The Mental Health Foundation is concerned that a sizeable group of people are neglecting the factors in their lives that make them resistant or resilient to mental health problems.

 It is estimated that nearly three in every ten employees will experience a mental health problem in any one year.
 However the recent and dramatic rise in Britain’s working hours would suggest this is likely to increase.
-One in six people in the UK work more than 60 hours a week (2003 figures).
+13% of the UK working population work 49 hours or more per week.

 What are the signs of an unhealthy work–life balance?

 A Mental Health Foundation survey found:

 - one third of respondents feel unhappy or very unhappy about the time they devote to work

 - more than 40% of employees are neglecting other aspects of their life because of work, which may increase their vulnerability to mental health problems

 - when working long hours more than a quarter of employees feel depressed (27%), one third feel anxious (34%), and more than half feel irritable (58%).

 - the more hours you spend at work, the more hours outside of work you are likely to spend thinking or worrying about it.